 Getting Started

-I think there are few very important things to keep in mind when you are considering moving toward a vegetarian &/or vegan diet.
-First of all, this is your choice, and you must only move as quickly as you feel comfortable with and committed to.
+When you are considering moving toward a vegetarian &/or vegan diet, keep in mind that this is your choice, and you must only move as quickly as you feel comfortable with and committed to.
 People often ask me, "Are you allowed to eat ____?"
 The fact is, I am allowed to eat anything I please!
 There are no vegan police who will appear out of thin air and bust me if I decide to eat a piece of cheese pizza.

-This is helpful for me, because it reminds me that my only restrictions are ones that I have chosen because of my compassion for animals and because of my concern for their treatment.
-If I am at a birthday party where everyone is eating cake and ice cream, this way of thinking reminds me about my love for all creatures (including everyone at the party!), instead of feeling mopey that I have chosen not to eat any of the cake.
-For this reason, I also think that it is important to understand why you are wanting to follow a vegetarian or vegan diet.
+The only restrictions I experience are the ones that I have chosen for myself, because of my compassion for animals and because of my concern for their treatment.
+If I am at a birthday party where everyone is eating cake and ice cream, this way of thinking reminds me about my love for all creatures (including everyone at the party!).
+Instead of feeling mopey that I have chosen not to eat any of the cake, I feel uplifted that I have the desire to stick with my convictions.
+For this reason, it is important to understand why you are wanting to follow a vegetarian or vegan diet.
 Knowing your conviction will help you stick with it.

 Ultimately for me, veganism is about doing what I can to reduce the amount of suffering on the planet.